-Product planning is a difficult term to define because it’s so broad and involves so many different aspects of a product manager’s job.
-In fact, it’s probably a much larger portion of your role as a PM than you realize.
+Product planning is a complex term to define due to its broadness.
+It involves so many different aspects of a product manager’s job.
+It’s probably a much more significant portion of your role as a PM than you might realize.

-Product planning involves all of the internally focused decisions, steps and tasks that will be necessary to develop a successful product.
-In other words, it involves everything you’ll need to do or decide that will affect the product itself.
-By contrast, go-to-market planning involves all of the external-facing steps, the things you’ll do to introduce and market your product to the public.
+Product planning involves all of the internally focused decisions, steps, and tasks necessary to develop a successful product.
+In other words, it involves everything you must do that affects the product itself.
+By contrast, go-to-market planning involves all external-facing steps to introduce and market your product to the public.

-Here are a few examples of both product planning and go-to-market planning, to give you a better understanding of how we see both functions.
+Let’s compare some examples from a product plan and a go-to-market plan to understand better how we see both functions.

 - What features should we prioritize for the product’s development?